LouiseSteward/learn/palliative-care-for-children/text/13-appendix-c.md

 ## Phase 3 – Thoughts

 The thought phase is a transition from the cognitive domain toward the affective domain.
 It is easier to speak of one’s thoughts than to focus immediately on the most painful aspects of the event.
-The typical question addressed in this phase is; ‘What was your first thought or your most prominent thought once you realised you were thinking?
+The typical question addressed in this phase is; ‘What was your first thought or your most prominent thought?
 Again, we will go around the room to give everybody a chance to speak if they wish.
 If you do not wish to contribute something, you may remain silent.
 This will be the last time we go around the group.’

 ## Phase 4 – Reactions